florian-sattler/builderer/README.md

 # builderer

-Container based mono repo builder
+Container based mono repo builder(er) designed to build container based mono repos using either docker or podman.

+It's configuration is supplied via commandline.
+See `builderer --help` for details.